NeptuneRjo/chat-app/README.md

 This was a project built with the goal of using technologies learned up to this point and to familiarize myself with new technologies like Websockets.

-I wanted to build a real-time React chat application that allows users to sign in using their google accounts and chat in a few different rooms.
+I wanted to build a real-time React Harmonylication that allows users to sign in using their google accounts and chat in a few different rooms.
 The project was designed with scaling in mind, and new rooms can be created and used in the application easily.

 One of the main challenges I ran into was implementing `Socket.io`.
 I spent some time going through various resources to find the optimal way to